lczub/PortablePythonWithRobot/Robot/scripts/README.rst

 Hope this helps you in your daily work in testing the interacting of Smallworld GIS with web applications or other systems.

-Have fun with tests, 07.
+Have fun with tests, 10.
 May 2014
 `Luiko Czub`_, `Smallcases GmbH`_

 Download
 ========

-The installer can be retrieved either from SourceForge_ or `GitHup Releases`_
+The installer can be retrieved from `GitHup Releases`_.

+Changes are documented in `CHANGES <CHANGES.rst>`_.

 Directory Layout
 ================